-For those with an overactive bladder, experts recommend sipping small amounts of water throughout the day rather than drinking large quantities at once.
+If you find yourself making several inconvenient trips to the restroom, experts recommend sipping small amounts of water throughout the day rather than drinking large quantities at once.
 It is also a good idea to stop drinking fluids about two hours before bedtime to prevent getting up multiple times at night to urinate.

 Limit caffeine and alcohol

 Alcoholic beverages and caffeine can irritate the bladder and have a diuretic effect, meaning they will cause your kidneys to temporarily produce more urine.
 Caffeine is found in coffee, tea, chocolate, sodas, and even some over-the-counter and prescription medications.